Create an Azure Stack HCI cluster using Windows Admin Center

 Review 1.1 Check the prerequisites listed in the wizard to ensure each server node is cluster-ready.
 When finished, click Next.

 Enter the name of the first server you want to add, then click Add.
+When you add servers, make sure to use a fully qualified domain name.

 If needed, on 1.3 Join a domain, specify the domain to join the servers to and the account to use.
 You can optionally rename the servers if you want.
 Then click Next.